 - Ask students to open their books to page 4.
-Show them and check as you give the instructions. - Check all the books are open to page 4.
+Show them as you give the instructions and draw a big 4 on the board.
+Point to the number on the board if students ask you the page number. - Check all the books are open to page 4.

-2 SING.
+₹SB.03 2 SING.